March is Cerebral Palsy Awareness Month

 - Incontinence: Due to lack of muscle control.

 Despite the adversity children with Cerebral Palsy face there is never a reason to give up hope.
-Schachter, Hendy & Johnson have been fighting for decades to ensure benefits for children suffering from Cerebral Palsy and other types of birth trauma.
-So, if you or someone you know has a child that has suffered from trauma at birth do not hesitate to call 859-578-4444 or contact us online.
+Hendy Johnson Vaughn Emery have been fighting for decades to ensure benefits for children suffering from Cerebral Palsy and other types of birth trauma.
+So, if you or someone you know has a child that has suffered from trauma at birth do not hesitate to contact our Louisville birth injury lawyers by calling 859-578-4444 or contacting us online.